wuba/taro-playground/README.md

 The source code is customized for the Taro palyground application and is for reference only.
 If you want to use it directly, please make the following changes.

+0. Use your own signature file.
-0. Customize your app id, app name, app launcher, etc.
+1. Customize your app id, app name, app launcher, etc.
-1. Remove the attention block in ios/Podfile.
+2. Remove the attention block in ios/Podfile.

 ## Contributing